Swift

 Specify:

-When loading an object, if successful, the request returns a response with code 201.
+When uploading an object, on success, the request returns a response with code 201.

 HTTP/1.1 201 Created